Cry of Yara: History

 On October 8, 1868, Céspedes learned that colonial authorities in Manzanillo had issued arrest warrants for many of the conspirators.
 In response, he hastened plans for revolt and summoned insurgents to La Demajagua.

 By October 9, over 500 men—armed primarily with machetes—had gathered.
 The call to arms extended across the surrounding region, with groups mobilizing from various estates.
-Among the participants were criollos, free and enslaved Afro-Cubans, two Columbian soldiers, and even two Spaniards who were coincidentally present and taken prisoner but not harmed.
+Among the participants were criollos, free and enslaved Afro-Cubans, two Colombian soldiers, and even two Spaniards who were coincidentally present and taken prisoner but not harmed.
 Among the soldiers gathered were some of the future leaders and commanders of the Cuban Liberation Army, including Titá Calvar, Jaime Santisteban, and Bartolomé Masó.

 October 10th

 Plaque depicting the Cry of Yara at the base of the monument to Carlos Manuel de Céspedes in Céspedes Park.
 The Bell of La Demajagua is depicted being rung on the left of the image.
-The Céspedes Flag, the first Flag of Cuba is depicted being flown on the right.
+The Céspedes Flag, the first flag of Cuba is depicted being flown on the right.

 On October 10, the revolutionary proclamation of Cuba's independence known as the Cry of Yara (El Grito de Yara) was issued by Cuban revolutionary and plantation owner Carlos Manuel de Céspedes.
 Following the tolling of the Bell of La Demajagua that morning by Miguel García Pavón, the brother of Colonel Emiliano García Pavón, which signaled his slaves that work was about to begin, they assembled before him, ready for instructions.
 Rafael Castellanos, alias Guairaje, served as the first horn.
 The flag later known as the Céspedes Flag, sewn by Candelaria Acosta (Cambula) was raised over the estate and Emilio Tamayo became its first standard-bearer.

 Céspedes gave a passionate address, declared the independence of Cuba, and pledged to end slavery.
 He first liberated his own slaves and invited them to fight alongside him against Spanish colonial forces, initiating the Ten Years' War in Cuba.
 During the ceremony, Céspedes announced himself as Captain General and outlined the political aims of the revolution.